-Checklist for SBP: Pro's and Cons

-/ Advantages of Survivor Benefit Plan Security: There is no 'qualification' required; unlike commercial health insurance, no physical exam is required for the military member and coverage cannot be refused or lapse while premiums are being paid.
+Checklist for SBP: Pro's and Cons / Advantages of Survivor Benefit Plan Security: There is no "qualification" required; unlike commercial health insurance, no physical exam is required for the military member and coverage cannot be refused or lapse while premiums are being paid.
 The member/retiree cannot terminate coverage if established by court order sent to DFAS.
 Life Payments: Mrs. Roberts, the beneficiary, will receive payments for the rest of her life upon the retiree's death (unless she remarries before age 55, which stops benefits so long as she is married).
 Tax-Free: Deductions from the retiree's pay for SBP premiums are from his gross retired pay and thus reduce his pension income (and her share of it) for tax purposes.
 Inflation-Proof: Payments are increased regularly by cost-of-living adjustments to keep up with inflation. / Disadvantages of Survivor Benefit Plan Expense: Even though the premium payments are tax-free and are shared by the parties, the coverage is relatively expensive (as compared to term life insurance) and premiums do go up.
 Inflexible: As a general rule, once SBP is chosen, it cannot be canceled.
 No Cash Value: Unlike whole life or variable life insurance, there is no equity build-up and no cash value for SBP.
 And there is no return of premiums paid if Mrs. Roberts dies before her husband.
-Social Security Offset: There is a reduction in benefits when Mrs. Roberts reaches age 62 (to account for Social Security benefits) or should she receive payments from the Department of Veterans Affairs.

 Let's see how SBP works.
-For a married SM on active duty, the election for SBP must be made before or at retirement.23 An active duty SM who is entitled to retired pay is automatically enrolled in SBP at the maximum authorized level of coverage unless he or she declines (before retirement) to be covered or else chooses coverage at a lower level; if the SM is married, the spouse must consent to this choice.24 A spouse loses eligibility as an SBP beneficiary upon divorce.
+For a married SM on active duty, the election for SBP must be made before or at retirement.
+An active duty SM who is entitled to retired pay is automatically enrolled in SBP at the maximum authorized level of coverage unless he or she declines (before retirement) to be covered or else chooses coverage at a lower level; if the SM is married, the spouse must consent to this choice.
+A spouse loses eligibility as an SBP beneficiary upon divorce.
 There is no provision in the law which makes former spouse coverage an automatic benefit.
 The only means by which a divorced spouse may receive a survivorship annuity is if former spouse coverage is elected.
 A court order cannot, by itself, be used to create coverage.
 A signed election request must be submitted to DFAS by the member/retiree, or a court order by the former spouse, before coverage can be established.
-Reservists can make the election upon completion of 20 years of creditable service, and they have a second chance to elect SBP coverage upon reaching age 60.25 written request from the former spouse asking for implementation of the election and a certified copy of the appropriate court decree.
+Reservists can make the election upon completion of 20 years of creditable service, and they have a second chance to elect SBP coverage upon reaching age 60.

+If a member/retiree elects former spouse coverage for a spouse who was the pre-divorce SBP beneficiary, this must be done within one year from the date the divorce becomes final.
+If the SM or retiree who is required to provide such coverage fails or refuses to do so, he or she shall be deemed to have made such an election if DFAS receives a written request from the former spouse asking for implementation of the election and a certified copy of the appropriate court decree.
 The request must be signed by the former spouse and received by DFAS within one year from the date of the decree which requires coverage.
-There is no form for a 'deemed election' request.

-If a member/retiree elects former spouse coverage for a spouse who was the pre-divorce SBP beneficiary, this must be done within one year from the date the divorce becomes final.
-If the SM or retiree who is required to provide such coverage fails or refuses to do so, he or she shall be deemed to have made such an election if DFAS receives a
+The form to use is DD Form 2656-10.